 what can i do in gombe national park-tanzania

-Gombe national park is a truly wild destination in Tanzania, Gombe National Park nature was valued in 1943 after it was designated by the government as a game reserve.
-Gombe national park became popular after the research that was conducted by Dr. Jane Goodall in 1960 which is among the longest-running study of primate species worldwide.
-Gombe Conservation's status was changed to a National Park in 1968 and started operations in 1978 after chimpanzees were made used to human presence.
+Gombe national park is a truly wild destination in Tanzania.
+Gombe National Park nature was valued in 1943 after it was designated by the government as a game reserve.
+Gombe national park became popular after the research that was conducted by Dr. Jane Goodall in 1960, which is among the longest-running studies of primate species worldwide.
+Gombe Conservation's status was changed to a national park in 1968, and operations began in 1978 after chimpanzees became accustomed to human presence.
 Gombe national park is situated 16 km just from the north of Kigoma town along the shores of Lake Tanganyika the world's second deepest lake in western Tanzania.

 How to get there

-Travelers can drive or schedule or a charter flight from Mwanza, Dar es salaam, and Arusha or take a fast train from Dar es salaam or use a ferry along the shores of Lake Tanganyika from Zambia or Burundi to Kigoma town.
-To access Gombe travelers must use a boat from Kigoma.
+Travelers can drive, schedule, or take a charter flight from Mwanza, Dar es Salaam, and Arusha; take a fast train from Dar es Salaam; or use a ferry along the shores of Lake Tanganyika from Zambia or Burundi to Kigoma town.
+To access Gombe, travelers must use a boat from Kigoma.

-Gombe national park wilderness can be visited throughout the year to enable travelers to discover the history of western Tanzania in the 19th century where Livingstone and Stanley were searching for the source of the River Nile.
-Gombe national park chimpanzee trekking is best done during the rainy season in their natural ever-green environment.
+Gombe National Park's wilderness can be visited throughout the year to enable travelers to discover the history of western Tanzania in the 19th century, when Livingstone and Stanley were searching for the source of the Nile.
+Gombe national park chimpanzee trekking is best done during the rainy season in their natural, evergreen environment.

 Wild Animals at Gombe national park

-Gombe national park is diversified with wildlife species. where animals are located at Gombe national park depends on the seasonal food cycles at a particular time mostly the chimpanzees.
-Although Gombe national park chimpanzee trekking should be on your basket list for wildlife watchers and other several notable animals.
+Gombe National Park is diversified with wildlife species.
+The location of animals in Gombe National Park is determined by the seasonal food cycles at the time, with chimps being the most prominent.
+Although Gombe national park chimpanzee trekking should be on your bucket list for wildlife watchers and other notable animals,

 Kakombe and Mkenke waterfall

 Besides Gombe National Park's incredible wildlife experience, travelers can always look out for the Kakombe Trail and Mkenke Valley as they explore the wonderful natural Kakombe and Mkenke waterfalls.

-Lake Tanganyika is Africa’s great deepest and longest Lake is among the top tourist attraction in Gombe National Park and the second deepest lake worldwide.
+Lake Tanganyika, Africa’s greatest and deepest lake, is among the top tourist attractions in Gombe National Park and the second-deepest lake worldwide.